stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 ### Feature Counts files

 Feature counts are text files that contain counts of reads aligned to genomic features.
 St. Jude Cloud feature files are generated using HTSeq.
 The detailed command is documented in our [RNA-Seq V2 RFC][rnaseq-rfc].
 The files contain a count of the number of reads overlapping each genomic feature, in this case, genes as specified in [GENCODE V31][gencode].
 St. Jude Cloud uses the gene name as feature key.
-The files are tab-delimited text and contain the feature name and read count for that feature.
+The files are tab-delimited text and contain the feature key and read count for that feature.

 [rnaseq-rfc]: https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html#specification
 [gencode]: https://www.gencodegenes.org/human/release_31.html